Exploratory Testing: A Detailed Guide

 - It provides quick and early feedback at the early stages of development.

-- It helps to uncover a broad variety of bugs.
+- It helps to uncover a wide variety of bugs.

 - If project requirements are unstable, exploratory testing is perfect for testing new requirements within limited timeframes.
 This is because the emphasis here is on quick and usable results.